-As Canada’s only museum dedicated to ceramic art, the Gardiner Museum plays an important role in the community, and is committed to providing everyone with access to its collections and programs.
+As Canada’s only museum dedicated to ceramic art, the Gardiner is committed to providing everyone with access to its collections and programs as a means to share the inspiring and healing nature of clay.

-For over a decade, the Gardiner has been at the forefront of therapeutic art sessions for adults and children who have been victims of intimate violence.
-Working in partnership with service organizations, alongside leading art therapists and ceramists, the Museum has provided a safe, welcoming environment for children, young people and adults to explore their traumas and experience mutual recovery in a group setting.
+For over a decade, the Gardiner has been at the forefront of therapeutic art sessions for children and adult survivors of intimate violence.
+Working in partnership with service organizations, alongside leading art therapists and ceramists, the Museum has provided a safe, welcoming environment for children, young people, and adults to explore their traumas and experience mutual recovery in a group setting.

 Barbra Schlifer Commemorative Clinic Expressive Arts Group